The Urban Socio-Spatial Development cluster focuses on the making of cities and the interactions with and transitions within cities.

 This thematic cluster requires an understanding of urban societies, the interaction of diverse stakeholder groups, gender, political economies and the dynamics of social interactions in space and time.
 It also includes the active transformation and conservation of space through urban renewal.

 Typical questions relating to this cluster entail: How do urban communities develop?
 What characterizes the space created by urban societies?
 What are the links between gender relations and socio-economic and spatial processes in cities?
 To what extent can historic features accommodate urban transition?
 What are the impacts of housing and urban renewal on the social and economic life in the cities?
-To what extent land, housing and gender approaches in urban planning contribute to social and spatial justice?
+To what extent do land, housing, and gender approaches in urban planning contribute to social and spatial justice?

 Meet the Urban Socio-Spatial Development Department